Table of Contents

 Why Has The Entertainer Closed Several of Its Stores in the UK?

-Over the past year, The Entertainer has shut down several stores across the UK, including high street locations in Dundee, Edinburgh, Luton, Croydon, Poole, and Barrow-in-Furness.
+Over the past year, The Entertainer has shut down several stores across the UK, including high street locations in Dundee, Edinburgh, Luton, Croydon, and Barrow-in-Furness, with the Poole high street store confirmed for closure in January 2026 following lease expiry.
 On the surface, these closures might suggest financial trouble.
 However, the company insists this is not the case.

 Andrew Murphy OBE, Group Chief Executive at The Entertainer, explained: